rachaelmmccue/Phase-1-Project/README.md

 ## Data Understanding and Analysis

-Our insights were retrieved by creating a master data set with the following parameters: a budget of at least $10 million to rule out the small or independent filmmakers, dropped any data that did not have a worldwide gross income datapoint, _____________.
+Our insights were retrieved by creating a master data set with the following parameters: a budget of at least $10 million to rule out the small or independent filmmakers and dropped any data that did not have a worldwide gross income datapoint.

 The master dataset inclues the following information:\
   Release Date\